TrellixVulnTeam/luigi_3P9D/README.md

 ]
 ```

-The elements don’t have to be the same type.
+The elements don't have to be of the same type.

 #### Accessing elements

-You can access an element from a list by calling the subscript syntax:
+You can access an element from a list with the subscript syntax:

 ```ruby
 animals = ["rabbit", "cat", "dog", "beetle"]